danielurra/flask-init-mini/README.md

 This project is a boilerplate for future Flask applications.

-Below steps can be executed on any unix like system.
-I will use ubuntu, once the sandbox/playground is ready, execute instructions specified in below sections.
+The OS we'll be using is Linux Ubuntu.

 ## Setup SSH key

-**This step is option and can be omitted.**
+**This step is OPTIONAL and can be omitted.**

 Create ssh key and add it to GitHub's [SSH keys](https://github.com/settings/keys) settings.